 Also, keep in mind that Marriott Bonvoy points aren’t as valuable as some other hotel loyalty points, such as rewards in the World of Hyatt program, which means you’ll need a lot of points to book even a middle-tier Marriott property.
 For example, one night in a Category 4 property over standard travel dates would set you back 25,000 points.
 That means you could fork over the whole sign-up bonus from the Marriott Bold for just two nights at the TownePlace Suites in Ann Arbor, Michigan.

-However, Marriott will be getting rid of its award charts starting in March 2022, and will begin pricing awards based indirectly on the cash rate that you’d normally pay for the same room.
-That will undoubtedly make some redemptions cost more than they currently do, but it could also lead to some current redemptions dropping in price.
+However, Marriott got rid of its award charts in March 2022 began pricing awards based indirectly on the cash rate that you’d normally pay for the same room.
+This undoubtedly makes some redemptions cost more than they used to, but it could also lead to some current redemptions dropping in price.

 Stacking up the Marriott Bold credit card against our benchmark